Department to focus on credit transfer, credential inflation in rule-making session

 Secretary and Education Department officials today outline plans for looming accreditation reform negotiation, describing focus on credit transfer and credential inflation.

-In a meeting with college presidents and association officials this morning, Education Secretary Betsy DeVos plans to outline principles for her plan to revamp higher education rules, with a focus on accreditation.
+In a meeting with college presidents and association officials Wednesday morning, Education Secretary Betsy DeVos planned to outline principles for her plan to revamp higher education rules, with a focus on accreditation.

 DeVos wants more flexibility for accreditors to approve emerging models, such as distance learning, instead of what she called a current “all or nothing” approach.
 DeVos also called for clearer delineations between the roles of accreditors, state licensing agencies and the federal government.